adhkr81/Penalty-Shooter-/README.md

 ## Penalty Shooter Game

-Simple game developed with DOM manipulation in plain Vanilla Javascript , HTML5 and CSS3, with most of the basic functionality dedicated in the game.js file, DOM manipulation are in the script.js, and style and animations can be found in styles.css.
+Simple game developed with DOM manipulation in plain Vanilla Javascript, HTML5 and CSS3, with most of the basic functionality dedicated in the game.js file, style and animations can be found in styles.css, DOM manipulation in the script.js.

 [Live version](https://adhkr81.github.io/Penalty-Shooter-/)